 While close to 80% of the region’s population lived within New Haven’s borders in 1920, the majority of new residential construction occurring after this point happened in neighboring Hamden, West Haven, East Haven, and along the shoreline.

 After the passage of the Emergency Immigration Act of 1921, the City’s older neighborhoods increasingly became home to migrants from the American South instead of immigrants from Europe.
-These dense working class neighborhoods offered inexpensive housing, convenient commutes to work, and a sense of community.
+These dense working class neighborhoods offered rental housing, convenient commutes to work, and a sense of community.
 Unfortunately, they also provided a low standard of living characterized by cramped living space, unsanitary streets, and air pollution.

 The streetcar suburbs of the previous era also grew denser and more diverse in both demographics and land use.
 Second and third generation immigrant families found more space and a higher standard of living in these neighborhoods, while new auto-oriented suburbs sprang up on the periphery attracting well-off households.
 Though still accessible by streetcar, these suburban neighborhoods differed from their predecessors in block length, density, land use, lot size and distance from Downtown.
 Examples of these neighborhoods include Whitneyville, Spring Glen, Allingtown, and Momauguin.
-From this pattern emerged entire towns of predominantly suburban dormitories dependent on the central city yet separate from it administratively.
+From this pattern emerged entire towns of predominantly suburban dormitories dependent on the central city yet separate from it politically.